SPECIAL TERROR ALERT BULLETIN

 The threat level for Irish related terrorism is set separately for Northern Ireland and Great Britain

-In Northern Ireland it is SEVERE and in Great Britain it is SUBSTANTIAL
+In Northern Ireland it is: SEVERE and in Great Britain SUBSTANTIAL

 - CRITICAL means that a terrorist attack is imminent

 - SEVERE means that a terrorist attack is highly likely

 - SUBSTANTIAL that an attack is a strong possibility